Electric car chargers for businesses, councils and car park owners

-Councils and their local communities can benefit hugely from an uncapped On-Street Charging grant.
+Councils and their local communities can benefit hugely from an uncapped On-Street Residential Charging Scheme (ORCS) grant.

-Office for Low Emission Vehicles (OLEV) are assisting councils with a 75% contribution towards the cost of implementing an on-street charging solution in areas that have limited off road parking.
+Office for Zero Emission Vehicles (OZEV) are assisting councils with a 60% contribution towards the cost of implementing an on-street residential charging solution in areas that have limited off road parking.

 This is an application based scheme for councils which has no financial cap and if you would like to understand how your council can benefit, please contact ECC UK today.

-OLEV have made it really easy for councils to increase the number of charging points for their communities.
-With an uncapped 75% contribution towards the cost of implementation, this is a very affordable and scaleable solution that truly helps residents switch to electric vehicles where they are unable to benefit from their own off road parking.
+OZEV have made it really easy for councils to increase the number of charging points for their communities.
+With an uncapped 60% contribution towards the cost of implementation, this is a very affordable and scaleable solution that truly helps residents switch to electric vehicles where they are unable to benefit from their own off road parking.

 What does ‘on street charging’ really mean?

-OLEV have developed this scheme to increase the number of residential charging points that are located street-side.
+OZEV have developed this scheme to increase the number of residential charging points that are located street-side.
 As part of the application process, councils need to determine the desired locations for your charging points.
+In 2021, OZEV extended the scheme to allow for car parks that are primarily used by residents who do not have access to off road parking.

 The charging locations under this scheme need to be primarily used by residents, namely;